davidbalbert/blip/README.md

 - Smaller than Rust
 - Perfect C interop

+The most complete sketch is in [newlang.nl](https://github.com/davidbalbert/newlang/blob/main/newlang.nl).

-"Newlang" is a placeholder name.
+"Newlang" is a placeholder.

 ## Details and stray thoughts